 - Don't forget to preheat your griddle to the right temperature.

-- Flip them at the right time—when you see that the top of your pancake is mostly bubbles and some of them are starting to pop, then it's time to turn them over.
+- Flip them at the right time—when you see that the top of your pancake is mostly bubbles and some of them are starting to pop, turn them over.

-- Give that spatula a frequent wipe as you are flipping — A messy spatula becomes sticky and doesn't slide easily under pancakes.
+- Frequently wipe the spatula as you are flipping.
+A messy spatula becomes sticky and doesn't slide easily under pancakes.

-- Always make a double batch—they go fast and pancakes are great the next day too!
+- Consider making a double batch—they go fast and pancakes are great reheated the next day.